tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **WEU DPC Tour 3** - 1st 🥇
 * **PGL Arlington Major** - 15-16th

 Following a super dominant group stage in Stockholm, they were pretty much favorites to win the whole major.
-Then TSM rattled them something fierce in upper bracket finals and they've never really seemed the same on LAN ever since.
+Then TSM rattled them something fierce in upper bracket finals and they've never been the same on LAN ever since.

 **What would success look like?** There are a handful of TI veterans in this roster, including a winner, coach Aui_2000.
 Would you have the heart to eliminate him?
 Who could say no to a face that pure?
 Everything deserves to go Kurtis's way.